Home

 Let’s talk about lines a bit, as with theme parks this is a real issue on getting value for money.

 Obviously, lines tend to be longer on most rides at weekends.
-Six Flags New England has an optional Flash Pass feature for which you pay extra on your entrance ticket.
+Six Flags New England has an optional Flash Pass feature for which you pay an additional fee on your entrance ticket for the first pass and then an additional charge for extra tickets.
+These can be purchased online or at the entrance gate.

 If you can avoid the weekend then you’ll get to do most rides in a reasonable amount of time - except for the most popular - without paying the extra ticket fee for Flash Pass...